Huan Tan

 Huan Tan (c.
-43 BC – AD 28) was a Chinese philosopher, poet, and politician of the Western Han and its short-lived interregnum between AD 9 and 23, known as the Xin dynasty.
+43 BC – AD 28), courtesy name Junshan, was a Chinese philosopher, poet, and politician of the Western Han, Xin and Eastern Han dynasties.

 Life

 Huan worked as an official under the administrations of Emperor Ai of Han (r.
 27-1 BC), Wang Mang (r.
 AD 9-23), the Gengshi Emperor (r.
 23-25), and Emperor Guangwu of Han (r.
 25-57), respectively.
 Huan was a close associate of the court astronomer and mathematician Liu Xin, as well as the author and poet Yang Xiong.

 Works

 In addition to his many rhapsodies, essays, and memorials, Huan's major work was the Xinlun (新论) or New Discussions, which was admired by Emperor Guangwu despite Huan Tan's besmirched reputation for having closely associated himself with the regime of the usurper Wang Mang.
 His Xinlun is also the earliest text to describe the trip hammer device powered by hydraulics (i.e., a waterwheel), which was used to pound and decorticate grain.